jess19ibarra/BAMAZON/README.md

 # BAMAZON
-Bamazon is a Node JS app that uses MySQL as the database that drives inventory of an Amazon-like store.
+Bamazon is a Node app that uses MySQL as the database that drives inventory of an Amazon-like store.

 How it works:
 1. The user is shown the products available to order.